MotammadElimam/pet-watch/README.md

 - Pet adoption status is managed through local state
 - Images are loaded from Unsplash CDN or local assets
 - Code is modular, with styles separated for maintainability
-- The codebase is formatted with Prettier for consistency